-Psychological violence against a child
+Psychological violence against a child180

-Any deliberate, unwanted and non-essential act, verbal and non-verbal, 180 that harms or has a high likelihood of harming the development of a child, including long-term physiological harm and mental health consequences
+Any deliberate, unwanted and non-essential act, verbal and non-verbal,181 that harms or has a high likelihood of harming the development of a child, including long-term physiological harm182 and mental health consequences

-A harmful act of psychological violence can be non-deliberate, and therefore not amount to violence, in the case of the inadvertent exposure of a child to gang violence.
+A harmful verbal or non-verbal act can be non-deliberate, and therefore not amount to violence, in the case of the inadvertent exposure of a child to gang violence.

-A harmful act of psychological violence can be wanted, and therefore not amount to violence, in the case of the temporary isolation of a child while in custody to receive respite from physical aggression by inmates.
+A harmful verbal or non-verbal act can be wanted, and therefore not amount to violence, in the case of the temporary isolation of a child while in custody to receive respite from physical aggression by inmates.

-A harmful act of psychological violence can be essential, and therefore not amount to violence, when a child is placed in outof-home care, and therefore experiences isolation, to protect him/her from threats of or actual violence by parents.
+A harmful verbal or non-verbal act can be essential, and therefore not amount to violence, when a child is placed in out-of-home care, and therefore experiences isolation, to protect him/her from threats of or actual violence by parents.